-It happens with all of us.
-You are driving to work or sitting in a restaurant with friends and there you hear a song you have never heard before.
-Often you don’t catch the lyrics and that frustrating feeling of “what song is this?” just doesn’t seem to let go, does it?
+It happens to all of us — You are driving to work or sitting in a restaurant with friends, and there you hear a song you have never heard before.
+You don’t catch the lyrics, and that frustrating feeling of “what song is this?” just doesn’t get away easily, does it?

 Well, relax!
 You are living in the modern era, where your smartphone can listen in with you and identify your song.
 All you need is a better song recognition app that can search through millions of songs to find out which one is playing near you.
 It’s much better than the old days of trying to Google the pieces of lyrics you remember.

 We’ve compiled a great list of music recognition services (for all platforms) that can help you discover the song you are listening to, even if you don’t know the lyrics.
 Using the combination of two or more apps would give you an impeccable result.
 Make sure you are connected to the Internet while using these apps.

 16. Identify Song by UniCom Technology

 The app makes it very simple to identify songs playing around you.
 Whether you are at home or in a public space, just open the app and tap to discover.
 Within seconds, it will tell you what track you are listening to and who sang it — all with real-time lyrics.